Andrew-Kao/andrew-kao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD student in Economics at Harvard.
 My current research interests include political economy and development.
+I am also a affiliate at the [Center for American Political Studies](https://caps.gov.harvard.edu/).
 Previously, I worked with Professor David Yang as a predoctoral fellow.
 I graduated from the University of Chicago in 2020 with a BS in computational and applied math and a BA in economics.
-My CV is located [here](https://andrew-kao.github.io/files/Andrew_Kao_CV_A_2022-01-16.pdf).
+My CV is located [here](https://andrew-kao.github.io/files/Andrew_Kao_CV_A_2023-01-19.pdf).

 ## Research